Abraham Akaka: Bishop estate

 Akaka used his public position as a forum to defend the Bishop Estate's adherence to the intent of the will of Bernice Pauahi Bishop, when it faced a legal challenge on its "Hawaiians only" admission policy at Kamehameha Schools, and its hiring of Protestant-only teachers.
 He was equally vocal in his opposition to the appointment of Matsuo Takabuki as trustee, rather than someone of Hawaiian ancestry.

 Personal life and retirement

-On July 22, 1944, Akaka married Denver, Colorado resident Mary Louise Jeffrey at Kawaiahaʻo Church.
+On July 22, 1944, Akaka married Mary Louise Jeffrey of Denver at Kawaiahaʻo Church.
 The couple had five children.
 Mary Akaka is credited as one of the persons who pushed for Kawaiahaʻo's 1962 listing as a National Historic Landmark.

-Akaka suffered his first heart attack in 1964, returning to the pulpit three months later for a Liliʻuokalani birthday service.
+Akaka suffered his first heart attack in 1964, and returned to the pulpit three months later for a Liliʻuokalani birthday service.
 He retired from Kawaiahaʻo Church in 1984, and began to channel his energies to The Reverend Akaka Ministries Foundation, established to provide assistance to individuals and organizations on a local and global basis.
-Never having fully retired from the ministry, his last activity before his death was to conduct a service at Hawaiian Memorial Park Cemetery in Kaneohe.
+His last activity before his death was to conduct a service at Hawaiian Memorial Park Cemetery in Kaneohe.
 Collapsing shortly thereafter, he was in intensive care before dying on September 10, 1997, of a dissecting aortic aneurysm.
-Mary Louise Akaka died in 2008.
+His wife, Mary Louise Akaka, died eleven years later, in 2008.